AN - Hey, welcome back. I hope you all enjoy this chapter, there were some scenes that were a real pleasure to write.

 "Where is everyone?" he asked Tom as he took his seat.
 Tom he noticed looked fairly grim.

 "Ah, well, there was an incident in Hogsmeade yesterday evening.
 One of the Death Eaters," Tom didn't much look like he wanted to carry on.

 "Oy, I thought this came with three eggs, not two," someone said across the room.

 "Ah, be right over," Tom called back.
-"Here you go," he said to Harry, dishing up a plate of breakfast for the boy.
+"Here you go," he said to Harry.
+Harry watched Tom as he started dishing up a plate of breakfast for the him.
 He didn't come back to the bar while Harry was eating.

 On his way out of the Leakey Cauldron, he passed by his watcher.